Hindu–Arabic numeral system

 The Hindu–Arabic numeral system (also known as the Indo-Arabic numeral system, Hindu numeral system, and Arabic numeral system) (Note: Hindu was the Persian name for "Indian" in the 10th century, when the Arabs adopted the number system.
-The use of "Hindu" to refer to a religion was a later development.) is a positional base-ten numeral system for representing integers; its extension to non-integers is the decimal numeral system, which is presently the most common numeral system.
+The use of "Hindu" to refer to a religion was a later development.) is a base ten (decimal) positional numeral system.
+It is presently the most common decimal system.

 The system was invented between the 1st and 4th centuries by Indian mathematicians.
 By the 9th century, the system was adopted by Arabic mathematicians who extended it to include fractions.
 It became more widely known through the writings in Arabic of the Persian mathematician Al-Khwārizmī (On the Calculation with Hindu Numerals, c.
 825) and Arab mathematician Al-Kindi (On the Use of the Hindu Numerals, c.
 830).
 The system had spread to medieval Europe by the High Middle Ages, notably following Fibonacci's 13th century Liber Abaci; until the evolution of the printing press in the 15th century, use of the system in Europe was mainly confined to Northern Italy.

 It is based upon ten glyphs representing the numbers from zero to nine, and allows representing any natural number by a unique sequence of these glyphs.
 The symbols (glyphs) used to represent the system are in principle independent of the system itself.
 The glyphs in actual use are descended from Brahmi numerals and have split into various typographical variants since the Middle Ages.

-These symbol sets can be divided into three main families: Western Arabic numerals used in the Greater Maghreb and in Europe; Eastern Arabic numerals used in the Middle East; and the Indian numerals in various scripts used in the Indian subcontinent.
+These symbol sets can be divided into three main families: Eastern Arabic numerals used in the Middle East; Indian numerals in various scripts used in the Indian subcontinent; and Western Arabic numerals used everywhere else.